 In his latest blog post for Mobile Payments Today, Bruce Burke discusses how "mixed reality" technology could be interwoven between shopping, buying and paying for goods.

-It's time for a look back at June's most-read articles on Mobile Payments Today.
+It's time for a look back at August's most-read articles on Mobile Payments Today.

 Digital gurus at Dunkin' Donuts and Pita Pit offer up real-life insight on mobile app strategy.